 - Vertical: The individual slats are lined up, straight up and down, and are bonded using pressure pushing them in from either side.
 While the result is still a natural bamboo look, these floors tend to have more mottled, busy features in their surface.
 This can be great for hiding dirt or giving a plain room a sense of interest.

 Once the adhesive has dried, the solid planks are planed and sanded down to ensure that they have smooth, even surfaces on every side.
 A UV lacquer is then applied to help the curing process.
 Finally, it is sanded one more time to complete the finish on the material.

-Advantages: Because the manufacturing process fully integrates the adhesive and the bamboo, and because more adhesive is used by percentage, strand woven materials tend to be considerably harder and more durable pieces.
+Advantages: Because the manufacturing process fully integrates the adhesive and the bamboo, and because more adhesive is used by percentage of weight, strand-woven materials tend to be considerably harder and more durable pieces that solid bamboo.

-Disadvantages: The adhesive used to make the material may cause the floor to emit harmful Volatile Organic Chemicals (VOCs).
+Disadvantages: The adhesive used to make the material may cause the floor to emit harmful volatile organic compounds (VOCs).
 The manufacturing process also removes some of the natural bamboo features from the floor, making it look slightly less natural and more processed.

 The final material is planed and sanded multiple times to ensure a flat even surface on every side.
 A finishing agent or stain may also be applied prior to distribution.

 While engineered flooring looks like it is made of solid pieces of bamboo, there is actually very little natural bamboo in each piece.
 Rather, the plant stalk is sliced into very thin sheets and then is adhered to a backing material.
 A wear layer is installed over the top of the tile or plank to protect the bamboo veneer, while the bottom of the tile also gets a waterproof layer of protection.
 Sandwiching the actual bamboo between those two surfaces makes it nearly impervious to moisture and stains.